Zapper-fi/studio-docs/docs/intro.md

 ## What is this?

-In April 2022, Zapper began to open source all of the integrations we had done interally over the prior 2 years.
-We did this for 2 reasons:
+In April 2022, [Zapper](https://zapper.fi) began to open source all of the integrations we had done interally over the prior 2 years.
+Why?

-- The Web3 ecosystem is growing faster than we can keep up, particularly the long-tail of smaller protocols.
+- The Web3 ecosystem is growing **faster than we can keep up**, particularly the long-tail of smaller protocols.
 We were turning into a bottleneck.
-- Developers of Web3 applications are much more knowledgeable about their own protocols, and were offering to integrate their apps on our behalf.
+- Developers of Web3 applications are much **more knowledgeable about their own protocols**, and were offering to integrate their apps on our behalf.
-- Our community at Zapper.fi is full of developers who want to contribute to the Zapper experience!
+- Our community at Zapper.fi is full of developers who want to **contribute to the Zapper experience**!

-To that end, we bootstrapped an [open-source repository on GitHub][https://github.com/Zapper-fi/studio] for integrating third party applications into Zapper, and began allowing anyone to submit a pull request to add an integration.
+To that end, we bootstrapped an [open-source repository on GitHub](https://github.com/Zapper-fi/studio) for integrating third party applications into Zapper, and began allowing the community to submit a pull request to add an integration.

 If you want to integrate your app / protocol, you're in the right place!